Place

 GPS Coordinates: N37.855641 -W81.045615

-From the Hinton Depot, travel up Second Avenue to Temple Street (Hwy 20) and turn left.
-Travel 22 miles on Hwy 20 North to Meadow Bridge and turn left on Meadow Bridge Road (Route 31).
-Travel 6.5 miles to Danese and turn left.
-Travel 11.5 miles on Hwy 41 South to Quinnimont.
+From the Hinton Depot, travel up Second Avenue to the stop light at Temple Street (Hwy 20) and turn left.
+Travel approximately 22 miles on Hwy 20 north to Meadow Bridge and turn left onto Meadow Bridge Road (Route 31).
+Travel approximately 6.5 miles to Danese and turn left.
+Travel approximately 11.5 miles on Hwy 41 south to Quinnimont.
 At Quinnimont, you will turn right at the first gravel road at the African American Heritage Tour sign.
-Tour Stop and parking is at the second church on the left.
+Tour Stop #1 and parking are at the church buildings on the left.

 New River Gorge National Park & Preserve